Bort: Algorithms and Applications

 In sum, polynomial-time algorithms are nice.
 Besides, most natural problems have solutions in terms of "small"-exponent polynomials (i.e., rarely you'll see a solution bounded by \(n^{50,000}\)).

-With this, we can categorize problems more concretely:
+With this, we can categorise problems more concretely:

-Technically, the definitions above only apply to decision problems, and optimization problems have their own classes.
-Since it's relatively simple to turn the optimization problems we will discuss into their decision versions, we will just abuse notation a little.
+Technically, the definitions above only apply to decision problems, and optimisation problems have their own classes.
+Since it's relatively simple to turn the optimisation problems we will discuss into their decision versions, we will just abuse notation a little.
 Just know that the classification of computational problems is quite deep (here there be dragons!), and I'm not telling you the full story.

 These classes of problems form a very nice hierarchy: